semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 The `run` property is optional and it allows you to define a condition, written in [Conditions DSL](./conditions-dsl) that is based on properties of the push which initiated the entire workflow.

-If the run condition is evaluated as true, the block and all of its jobs will run, otherwise the block will be skipped.
+If the run condition is evaluated as true, the block and all of its jobs will run, otherwise, the block will be skipped.

 When a block is skipped, it means that it will immediately finish with a `passed` result and a `skipped` result_reason, without actually running any of its jobs.